hashicorp/consul/website/source/docs/connect/platform/nomad.html.md

     stanza, and this causes the proxy to register itself so it is discoverable.

-Following running this job specification, the DB will be started with a Conect proxy.
+Following running this job specification, the DB will be started with a Connect proxy.
 The only public listener from the job is the proxy.
 This means that only Connect connections can access the database from an external node.

 ## Connecting to Upstream Dependencies